dwaarpe/dwaarpe.github.io/_pages/14_testimonials.md

 the Ayurvedic recipe are very good made with lots of love n care #excellent work by Pushpa # greatwork #must try #luvayurveda
 - <b>Shilpi Kapoor</b></p>
-<p>I find this an utterly satisfying experience.
-The joy of people learning and
-serving (our servers), the satisfied reviews from the patrons, it is a wonderful reward for a job well started
-- <b>Manu Lauria</b></p>